 This blog post has been researched, edited, and approved by John Hanning and Brian Wages.
 Join our newsletter below.

 Examples include a refrigerator, TV, linens, beds, kitchen supplies, pool tables, cabinetry, crown molding, ceiling fans, blinds, driveways, retaining walls, and swimming pools.
-These are personal property or land improvements that qualify for five year life property or fifteen year life depreciable property.
+These are personal property or land improvements that qualify as five-year-life property or fifteen-year-life depreciable property.

-Once we identify these items, bonus depreciation allows us to write off anything with under a 20 year life immediately in year one on our federal income tax returns.
+Once we identify these items, bonus depreciation allows us to write off anything with a 20-year life immediately in year one on our federal income tax returns.

 How Bonus Depreciation Accelerates Cash Flow

 Instead of writing off less than 3 percent in year one, cost segregation studies usually allow around 20 to 30 percent of the purchase price to be written off.
-Some factors allow as much as 50 percent of the purchase price to be written off in year one.
+Some factors allow as much as 50 percent of the purchase price to be written off in the first year.

 Driveways, swimming pools, cabinetry, carpets, office desks, TVs, linens, furniture, blinds, and other personal property can be written off immediately when identified in the study.